get-set-fetch/documentation/site/node/pipelines.md

 title: Pipelines
 order: 40
 ---
 Each pipeline contains a series of plugins with predefined values for all plugin options.
-A scrape configuration extends a pipeline by replacing/adding new plugins or overriding the predefined plugin options.
+A project configuration extends a pipeline by replacing/adding new plugins or overriding the predefined plugin options.

-Take a look at [Examples](examples.html) for real world scrape configurations.
+Take a look at [Examples](examples.html) for real world project configurations.

 ### Base Pipeline: Static Content
 Used to scrape static data, does not rely on javascript to either read or alter the html content.